 Anyone who started receiving disability benefits (SSI or SSDI) before age 26 is automatically eligible to open an ABLE account.
 Others can open an ABLE account by certifying, under penalty of perjury, that they meet the necessary requirements.
 This means they have a signed physician’s diagnosis and will provide it to the program or the IRS upon request.
 However, eligible individuals with disabilities do not need to provide the written diagnosis when opening the ABLE account and ABLE programs do not need to obtain or evaluate their medical records.

 A disabled person’s parent, legal guardian, or agent with power of attorney, may establish an ABLE account on his or her behalf.
 However, only the designated blind or disabled beneficiary can have any interest in the ABLE account during his or her lifetime.

 Each state is responsible for establishing and operating its own ABLE account program.
 Money placed in an ABLE account is invested by the state.
 The account holders have only limited choices about how aggressively or conservatively the money should be invested.

-States are not required to participate in the ABLE account program, and some have chosen not to do so (you can find a list of states that have established ABLE programs at the ABLE State Legislation webpage maintained by the National Down Syndrome Society).
-However, you don’t have to establish an ABLE account with the state government of the state you live in.
-You can do so in any state that has an ABLE account program.
+States are not required to participate in the ABLE account program.
+Most states are participating, but some have chosen not to do so (you can find a list of states that have established ABLE programs at the ABLE National Resource Center website).
+However, you don’t have to establish an ABLE account in the state in which you live.
+You can do so in any state with an ABLE account program that is open to out-of-state residents (not all are).
 Indeed, you should compare all the ABLE programs available to see which program is best suited for you.
-The first state ABLE account programs are expected to be up and running in mid- to late 2016.
-See the National Down Syndrome Society‘s State ABLE Programs webpage for a list of state ABLE program websites.
+The ABLE National Resource Center has an online tool you can use to compare state ABLE programs.